-On Wednesday, April 21th, at 02.30 pm, Lisbon time, welcomes Craig McIntosh from University of California to present his work on Search Cost, Intermediation, and Trade: Experimental Evidence from Ugandan Agricultural Markets.
+On Wednesday, April 21th, at 02.30 pm, Lisbon time, the NOVAFRICA Center welcomes Craig McIntosh from University of California to present his work on Search Cost, Intermediation, and Trade: Experimental Evidence from Ugandan Agricultural Markets.

 Author: Craig McIntosh, University of California